Canon 2000D vs 1DX Mark II

 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the 2000D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 2000D and the 1DX Mark II are recent models that are part of the current product line-up.
-The 1DX Mark II has been discontinued (but it can be found pre-owned on eBay).
+The 2000D is a recent model that features in the current product line-up of Canon.
+In contrast, the 1DX Mark II has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1DX Mark II was succeeded by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.